 Check Your Application Status

 You will need your LSAC-generated username and password to log on.
-The Admissions Office will email you your username and password a few days after you submit your application.
+The Admissions Office will email you your username and password within 5-7 days after you submit your application.

 UF Law’s Online Status Checker will allow you to check your application status throughout the admissions process.
 You may view your current application status and confirm the receipt of materials such as resume, admissions statement and letters of recommendation.
 You can also read announcements from our admissions team.

-Within five business days after submission of the online application, we will send you an email acknowledging receipt of your application and providing instructions to access the Online Status Checker.
+Within 5-7 business days after submission of the online application, you will receive an email from UF Law* acknowledging receipt of your application and providing instructions to access the Online Status Checker.

 To ensure receipt of all notifications from UF Law, please contact firstname.lastname@example.org with any updates to your email or mailing addresses.